SuzukiKatsuma/FizzBuzz-in-various-languages/README.md

 # FizzBuzz in various languages
 This repository of FizzBuzz coded in my learning languages.

+Note: In the future, I plan to cover more basic programs than just FizzBuzz.

 ## List of languages
 - [C](/C/FizzBuzz.c)
 - [C#](/C%23/FizzBuzz.cs)